natyhi/ELK-Stack-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly secured, in addition to restricting unauthorized network traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+- Load Balancing plays an important security role as computing moves evermore to the cloud.
+The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
+It does this by shifting attack traffic from the corporate server to a public cloud provider.
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: File beat watches for forwarding and centralizing log data.